vecma-project/EasyVVUQ-QCGPJ/docs/api.rst

 in case we want to execute the encoding in a separate processes, there is a need to instruct these processes about the encoder.
-This information is partially available in the Campaign itself and can be recovered, but we need to somehow instruct EasyPJ code to import required python modules for the encoder.
+This information is partially available in the Campaign itself and can be recovered, but we need to somehow instruct EasyVVUQ-QCGPJ code to import required python modules for the encoder.
 To this end once again we make use of environment variable - this time ``ENCODER_MODULES``.
 The value of this variable should be the semicolon-separated list of the modules